lonejack/zfkc/README.md

 This project regards a php connector written in zend framework style for [KcFinder](http://kcfinder.sunhater.com// "KCFinder").
 The original project (server side) was designed in a manner that was not possible to manage privileges at user level.
 This connector instead makes this possible and is integrated upon ZF infrastructure.

-This project reflects the [demo site](http://zfkc.ovum.it/ "jump to zfkc.ovum.it") but the mosto important code (regarding only the connector) can be found on these files:
+This project reflects the [demo site](http://zfkc.ovum.it/ "jump to zfkc.ovum.it").
+The connector can be seen un these files:

 - lib/My/Controller/Action/Helper/Kcfiles.php
 - lib/My/KcFinder/Router.php
 - application/controllers/KcController.php
 - application/views/scripts/kc/*
+- application/configs/KcConfig.ini

+The rest of the code regards the "demo site".
+Whenever you want to download and test this project is neccessary to include also the zend framework library(not included here):
+- library/Zend